oteomoura/endobot/README.md

 ## 🚀 Features

-- **AI-Powered Assistance**: Uses NLP and contextual understanding to provide relevant responses.
+- **AI-Powered Assistance**: Uses Retrieval-Augmented Generation (RAG) capabilities to provide domain-specific scientific information on endometriosis and women's health.
+- **Agentic behavior**: Endobot can query a curated relational database of trusted healthcare professionals we recommend to our community.
-- **WhatsApp Integration**: Built to run on WhatsApp for easy accessibility.
+- **WhatsApp Integration**: Built to run on WhatsApp for easy accessibility to women everywhere.
-- **Domain-Specific Knowledge**: Trained with information tailored to endometriosis and chronic pain management.
 - **Context-Aware Conversations**: Maintains conversation history for personalized support.

 ## 🔄 Project Status & Roadmap

 This project is still in an **active early development stage**.
-We plan to incorporate Retrieval-Augmented Generation (RAG) features and agentic behavior to enhance the chatbot's ability to provide accurate and context-aware responses.

-We use **Docker** for deployment to ensure scalability and ease of maintenance.
+While we've completed a lot of the planned features, we're waiting on cellphone carriers to greenlight us so we can go live.

 ### Feature Roadmap